morgankeys/mcp_espn_ff/README.md

 ## Overview

-This MCP (Model Context Protocol) server allows LLMs like Claude to interact with the ESPN Fantasy Football API.
+This MCP (Model Context Protocol) server allows LLMs to interact with the ESPN Fantasy Football API.
 It provides tools for accessing league data, team rosters, player statistics, and more through a standardized interface.
 It can work with both public and private ESPN Leagues.

 ## Features (MCP Tools)